grafana/k6-docs/src/data/markdown/docs/07 extensions/01 Getting started/04 Create/01 JavaScript Extensions.md

 The k6 Go-JS bridge has a few features we should highlight:

-- Go method names will be converted from _Pascal_ to _Camel_ case when accessed in JS so that `IsGreater` becomes `isGreater`.
+- Go method names are converted from _Pascal_ to _Camel_ case when accessed in JS.
+For example, `IsGreater` becomes `isGreater`.

-- Go field names convert from _Pascal_ to _Snake_ case so that the struct field `ComparisonResult string` becomes `comparison_result` in JS.
+- Go field names convert from _Pascal_ to _Snake_ case.
+For example, the struct field `ComparisonResult string` becomes `comparison_result` in JS.

 - Field names may be explicit using `js` struct tags.
 For example, declaring the field as <CodeInline>ComparisonResult string &grave;js:"result"&grave;</CodeInline>
   or hiding from JS using <CodeInline>&grave;js:"-"&grave;</CodeInline>.

 The JavaScript runtime transparently converts Go types like `int64` to their JS equivalent.
 For complex types where this is impossible, your script might fail with a `TypeError`, requiring you to explicitly convert your object to a [`goja.Object`](https://pkg.go.dev/github.com/dop251/goja#Object) or [`goja.Value`](https://pkg.go.dev/github.com/dop251/goja#Value).